You want your children to focus on one specific sport, so they can be a star player. But, is that the right thing to do?

 Under tremendous pressure to stand out and win, young athletes often specialize in one sport way too soon.
 But studies are inconclusive that training in one sport is the ultimate path to becoming an elite athlete.
 So, does the risk of specializing early outweigh the risk of an overuse injury?

-To learn more about overuse injuries and common injuries we spoke with Seth C. Gamradt, MD, director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and James E. Tibone, MD, Moss professor of sports medicine and professor of clinical orthopaedic surgery at the Department of Orthopaedic Surgery at Keck Medicine of USC.
+To learn more about overuse injuries and common injuries we spoke with Seth C. Gamradt, MD, director of orthopaedic athletic medicine at Keck Medicine of USC and an associate professor of clinical orthopaedic surgery at the Keck School of Medicine of USC, and James E. Tibone, MD, professor of clinical orthopaedic surgery in the Department of Orthopaedic Surgery at Keck Medicine of USC.
 Both work with USC athletes and other major sports teams, like the New York Giants, and the Los Angeles Dodgers, Lakers, Kings and Rams.

 Young athletes have more overuse injuries.
 Why?